fbpx

 Indigenous cultures of North America have a long history with peyote, a cactus with psychoactive effects.
 It is used in ritualistic and ceremonial ways.
 Native American tribes incorporate this plant into their spiritual practices.

 The name peyote means “Spirit” or “Messenger”.
 Peyote buttons are ground down to powder and consumed in religious rituals.
-These events are led by medicine men and women, and are thought to be a way of communicating with the spirit world.
+These events are led by medicine men and women and are thought to be a way of communicating with the spirit world.

 Some tribes use peyote for medicinal purposes – to reduce pain, when ill or feverish.
-This is due to alkaloids found in the plant, which affect blood flow, respiratory rate and body temperature.
+This is due to alkaloids found in the plant, which affect blood flow, respiratory rate, and body temperature.

-Despite drug abuse reports, indigenous people show deep respect for resources like peyote.
+Despite drug abuse reports, Indigenous people show deep respect for resources like peyote.
 A traditional story tells of a young leader who experienced visions during his first ingestion of Peyote.

 Drinking Ayahuasca is a journey to the Amazon, without the bugs or other critters.